getsynq/synq-dbt/README.md

 ## Token Format

-**Important:** Your `SYNQ_TOKEN` must start with `st-`.
-If you have an older token in a different format, you must upgrade to the new token format.
+Your `SYNQ_TOKEN` must start with `st-`.
+You can generate a token in your SYNQ settings under Settings -> Integrations -> dbt Core.

-To get your token:
-1. Ensure you're using `synq-dbt` version 2.0.0 or later
-2. Generate a new token in your SYNQ settings
-3. Set your `SYNQ_TOKEN` environment variable with the token starting with `st-`

 ## Regional API Endpoints